cognitedata/reveal/README.md

 1. Clone this repo
 2. Copy and rename the `react-demo-app` folder
 3. By default you'll be using the `azure-dev` cluster.
-Ask someone to share the private keys (in lastpass) for the shared testing projects and put them into the `/private-keys` folder.
+Ask someone to share the private keys (in lastpass) for the shared testing projects and put them into the `./private-keys` folder of your app.
 4. If it can not find the container, try and login with the gcloud utils:

 ```